top of page

 Jan 14 min read

-What “Non-Toxic” Actually Means: A Practical Approach to Non-Toxic Living
+What “Non-Toxic” Means: A Practical Approach to Non-Toxic Living

 The word “non-toxic” is everywhere.
 It appears on food packaging, personal care products, cleaning supplies, building materials, and wellness marketing.
 The term often lacks clear and consistent use on labels, which makes it confusing to the consumer.
 At ZeroToxins, we use “non-toxic” differently than many brands.
 In our experience, one of the biggest challenges people face isn’t the lack of information - it’s that it’s too much at once.
 When everything feels like a problem